 - Reading records - Please make sure you listen to your child read each day and sign their reading records.
 It is an excellent way for you to help your child succeed in both reading and writing!
 Please record which page your child has read to and also when they have finished a book so we know when to change it.

-Summer term 2
+Summer 2 term

-Please help your child meet their targets by taking an interest in what they are doing in school and helping them when they need it!
+Please help your child meet their targets by taking an interest in what they are doing in school and helping them when they need it.

 The adults in class are working hard to make sure that the children in our class have a happy and successful year.
 If you wish to discuss anything concerning your child, please call in and see me at the beginning or end of the school day when we are usually available, or make an appointment at the office.